sl5net/global-IntelliSense-everywhere/README.md

 Maybe use:

-alpha of version gi-1.0.012 of global-IntelliSense-everywhere.
+alpha of changed version gi-1.0.012 from 14.01.2019 of global-IntelliSense-everywhere.
 Because bugfixing of other versions takes to long at the moment (sorry) https://github.com/sl5net/global-IntelliSense-everywhere-1.0.012/ uploadet time: 20201516 , 16.05.2020